1930 - 1939

 On the positive side was the fact that both the classes of '37 and '38 were dominant - he had a young squad with racing experience and victories in the underclass races at the IRA.
 Further, with the Long Beach competition in 1933 and 1935, he and the crew were learning how to train into the 2000m distance.
 The outlook was promising, but there was little doubt that to get to the Olympics in 1936, Ulbrickson would have to face and defeat the intellectual master of the 2000m race, Ky Ebright.

 The dedication of the new 1935 varsity shell Tamanawas.
-The Native American name was conceived via a boat-naming contest on campus and translated to "excellence through great effort".
-Stan Pocock remembers that it ultimately became known as the "Tomato Can", and at some point was re-named the Husky II by the athletes.
-By 1948 the shell became the first "sectional" - cut into three pieces, each section placed on top of a car, and driven around the west to be put back together and raced by the lightweight team.
+The Native American name Tamanawas was conceived via a boat-naming contest on campus, a Chinook word meaning "friendly guardian spirit".
+By 1948 the shell became the first "sectional"; cut into three pieces, each section placed on top of a car, and driven around the west to be bolted back together and raced by the lightweight team.
 (1) Tyee photo.